Ezra Meeker, a Pioneering Instructor

 Trailblazer, farmer, town founder, author, and politician Ezra Meeker accomplished many things in his long life.
 Early on, he pioneered and wrote instructional books about farming hops.
 But he was also known as a champion for historic preservation, especially of the Oregon Trail.
 He can easily be compared with today’s entrepreneurs, like Bill Gates or Richard Branson, always pushing boundaries in order to create better ways for people to live productively and enjoyably.

 Over time, his reputation expanded nationally and internationally.
 He was sought out as a consultant to the best and brightest leaders of his time, including President Theodore Roosevelt, Henry Ford, and Queen Victoria.

-In 1890, his wife, Eliza Jane, believed their small log cabin was no longer suitable for their status, after having held company with Queen Victoria, so she paid for an Italianate mansion to be built.
+In 1890, his wife, Eliza Jane, according to local lore, believed their small log cabin was no longer suitable for their status after her husband’s visit to Buckingham Palace, so she paid for an Italianate mansion to be built.
 The Meekers lived there for the next 20 years.
 Ezra Meeker, however, was often traveling during this time.